Quick Answer

 Why EU Contracts Are Divided into Lots

-Article 46(1) of Directive 2014/24/EU requires contracting authorities to consider dividing contracts into lots.
-The purpose is to:
+Article 46(1) of Directive 2014/24/EU requires contracting authorities to consider dividing contracts into lots for contracts above the applicable thresholds — and to explain in the procurement documents if they do not.
+This "comply or explain" obligation is meaningful.
+The purpose of lot division is to:

 - Create competition among specialised suppliers for different contract components